 Pedagogical and practical study in understanding and teaching brass instruments to students.
-Instruction in performing and teaching trombone, baritone, and tuba.
+Instruction in performing and teaching trumpet, French horn, trombone, baritone, and tuba.

 MUSI 1162 - Class Strings (1)

 Pedagogical and practical study in understanding and teaching strings instruments to students.
 Instruction in performing and teaching violin, viola, cello, and double bass.